jrieke/awstrainer/README.md

 # awstrainer

-🛠️ Command line tools for machine learning on AWS
+🛠️ Command line tool for machine learning on AWS

 awstrainer helps you run machine learning tasks (or any other long-running computations) on AWS.
 With one simple command, it spins up an AWS instance (from your own account),